ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-I Cut React Component Re-Renders by 40% — Here’s the Surprising Fixes That Worked - <a href="https://medium.com/@ashokreddy343/i-cut-react-component-re-renders-by-40-heres-the-surprising-fixes-that-worked-bf1e349863b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Goodbye forwardRef: React 19 Finally Fixes the Ref Confusion - <a href="https://mudafar.medium.com/goodbye-forwardref-react-19-finally-fixes-the-ref-confusion-3412ae44291f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AshokReddy `**
+✍️ **posted by `Mudafar E.`**

-<blockquote>From profiling nightmares to smooth, snappy UIs — a practical journey packed with real-world optimizations you can apply to your own React…
+<blockquote>I’m sure you’ve seen this problem before (at least once).
+Assuming you actually read console warnings 👀:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Hire Vue JS Developers Vs React Developers: Which One You Need? - <a href="https://medium.com/@octetdesignstudio/hire-vue-js-developers-vs-react-developers-which-one-you-need-655e00031c7b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+There’s a better way to handle form errors — let’s build it. - <a href="https://medium.com/@patelparam1306/theres-a-better-way-to-handle-form-errors-let-s-build-it-48a046769103?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Octetdesignstudio`**
+✍️ **posted by `Param Patel`**

-<blockquote>Choosing the right front-end framework can define the success of your digital product.
-Many businesses struggle to decide whether to hire…
+<blockquote>If you’ve ever built your first login or signup form in React, chances are you wrote something like this:
 Continue reading on Medium »</blockquote>

 <h3>3.
-Here’s My 30 Days RoadMap To Becoming A Senior Frontend Engineer. - <a href="https://medium.com/@cyberohn/heres-my-30-days-roadmap-to-becoming-a-senior-frontend-engineer-b3fecd697be2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If React Is an SPA, How Does It Handle URL Changes? - <a href="https://medium.com/@methodmanav/if-react-is-an-spa-how-does-it-handle-url-changes-a08857c3f300?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cyberohn`**
+✍️ **posted by `Manavbehera`**

-<blockquote>So, about a month ago, I noticed i wasn’t fit to be called a Senior Fronted Developer, Painful.
-So i asked Chatgpt to give me 30 questions…
+<blockquote>In this blog, we’ll explore the mechanics behind React’s routing, how it differs from MPAs, and even peek into how BrowserRouter and Route…
 Continue reading on Medium »</blockquote>

 <h3>4.
-React.js to React Native Internships: A Complete Transition Guide - <a href="https://medium.com/@internshipgate/react-js-to-react-native-internships-a-complete-transition-guide-4bafc58481b9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced React.js Tips in Depth: Theory and Best Practices for 2025 - <a href="https://medium.com/@theNewGenCoder/advanced-react-js-tips-in-depth-theory-and-best-practices-for-2025-ba98eca4633f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Internshipgate`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>If you’re a React.js developer looking to expand into mobile app development, transitioning into a React Native internship might be the…
+<blockquote>1.
+Using React 19 Concurrent Features
 Continue reading on Medium »</blockquote>

-<h3>5.
-Don’t Just Code: The 15 Essential Practices Senior Developers Want You To Learn Now - <a href="https://blog.stackademic.com/dont-just-code-the-15-essential-practices-senior-developers-want-you-to-learn-now-84246fb2f6ed?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atul Programmer`**

-<blockquote>The biggest career danger is believing “it works” is enough.
-Learn these habits now or face painful, time-wasting rewrites later.
-Continue reading on Stackademic »</blockquote>

-<h3>6.
-React Hooks Deep Dive Exploring the Lesser-Known Ones - <a href="https://medium.com/@adeeshamuthunayaka/react-hooks-deep-dive-exploring-the-lesser-known-ones-d701a59579c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adeesha Tharud`**

-<blockquote>When React introduced hooks, most of us fell in love with useState and useEffect.
-They’re the bread and butter of almost every React…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Performance Improvements: Streamlining, Caching, and Client Data Fetching - <a href="https://levelup.gitconnected.com/next-js-performance-improvements-streamlining-caching-and-client-data-fetching-64a9269a85ad?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building the Future of AI Chat: A Completely Local Solution with LangGraph and MCP Tools - <a href="https://medium.com/@rebuildwithcode/building-the-future-of-ai-chat-a-completely-local-solution-with-langgraph-and-mcp-tools-673a54c1b2b7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Robert Fent`**

-<blockquote>A short guideline on how we made our production Next.js app fast and responsive
-Continue reading on Level Up Coding »</blockquote>

-<h3>2.
-Why My Next.js App Was a Disaster (And How I Fixed It in One Weekend) - <a href="https://blog.stackademic.com/why-my-next-js-app-was-a-disaster-and-how-i-fixed-it-in-one-weekend-fc68d22deea6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Riya’s Programming`**

-<blockquote>How I turned frustration into a performance breakthrough and made my Next.js app fly.
-Continue reading on Stackademic »</blockquote>

-<h3>3.
-Why API Routes in Next.js Aren’t a Backend Replacement (and How to Use Them Safely) - <a href="https://medium.com/@shreyanbharadwaj/why-api-routes-in-next-js-arent-a-backend-replacement-and-how-to-use-them-safely-e29816fa2ddd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shreyan`**
+✍️ **posted by `Ravi`**

-<blockquote>Introduction: The Big Question
+<blockquote>In an era where data privacy and AI autonomy are becoming increasingly important, I’ve built something that brings the power of advanced…
 Continue reading on Medium »</blockquote>

+<h3>2. ️ Building a Web App with AI Tools: First Steps with Vercel v0 and Supabase - <a href="https://medium.com/@constanzadiaz.dev/%EF%B8%8F-building-a-web-app-with-ai-tools-first-steps-with-vercel-v0-and-supabase-22bbd8804077?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Constanza Diaz`**

+<blockquote>Introduction
+ I am Constanza Díaz, Web developer, industrial designer, UX/UI enthusiast, aspiring entrepreneur, and self-taught digital… Continue reading on Medium »</blockquote>

+<h3>3. ⚡ Next.js Middleware: The Hidden Power for Modern Web Apps - <a href="https://medium.com/@missAvantika/next-js-middleware-the-hidden-power-for-modern-web-apps-cd8ad25a8b86?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Avantika ✨`**

+<blockquote>Next.js is famous for its SSR (Server-Side Rendering), SSG (Static Site Generation), and API routes.
+But in recent versions, a…
+Continue reading on Medium »</blockquote>

-<h3>4.
-Fixing “Hydration Failed” in Next.js (And Why It Happens More Than You Think) - <a href="https://javascript.plainenglish.io/fixing-hydration-failed-in-next-js-and-why-it-happens-more-than-you-think-3644ae7e73a8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ❓ Why does this 10 Next.js Interview questions matter? - <a href="https://medium.com/mind-meets-machine/why-does-this-10-next-js-interview-questions-matter-7da7369e1e28?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Pooja `**

-<blockquote>If you’ve seen the dreaded “Hydration failed because the initial UI does not match what was rendered on the server” error in Next.js —…
+<blockquote>When you start interview in Next.js, one of the first magical things you meet is preparation.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on AI Horizon »</blockquote>

 <h3>5.
-The Latest Next.js Features You Need to Know in 2025 - <a href="https://medium.com/@ahmadesekak/the-latest-next-js-features-you-need-to-know-in-2025-f67b57e886c0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Keep My Next.js Projects Maintainable as a Solo Founder - <a href="https://medium.com/@joseph.goins/how-i-keep-my-next-js-projects-maintainable-as-a-solo-founder-874b4bb7c9c1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed Sekak`**
+✍️ **posted by `Joseph Goins`**

-<blockquote>Next.js has become the go-to React framework for building modern, scalable web applications.
-Each release keeps pushing the boundary…
+<blockquote>Building projects solo is fun — but it’s also risky.
+With no team to review code or remind me of best practices, my projects can quickly…
 Continue reading on Medium »</blockquote>

-<h3>6. ⚡ Next.js 2025: A Deep Dive for Modern Full-Stack Web Wizards  - <a href="https://medium.com/@Amanda10/next-js-2025-a-deep-dive-for-modern-full-stack-web-wizards-b35dbb0bd867?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+How to set up end to end (E2E) Tests for NextJS Monorepo (Turborepo and Playwright) - <a href="https://aiablog.medium.com/how-to-set-up-end-to-end-e2e-tests-for-nextjs-monorepo-turborepo-and-playwright-455632c7395c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `namusanga`**

-<blockquote>Next.js, the leading React framework in 2025, has evolved into a powerhouse for building web apps of all sizes — from developer blogs to…
+<blockquote>How to setup End to End tests in your monorepo.
 Continue reading on Medium »</blockquote>

 <br/>